1986 Nobel Prize in Literature: Laureate

 Wole Soyinka is most well known for his playwriting with The Lion and the Jewel (1959), A Dance of the Forests (1960), Kongi's Harvest (1964), and Death and the King's Horseman (1975) as among his best works.
 Along with his writing career, he has worked as an actor and in theaters in Nigeria and Great Britain.
 Poems, novels, and essays are also included in his body of work, among them The Interpreters (1965), Season of Anomy (1972), and Aké: The Years of Childhood (1981).
 Although Soyinka writes in English, the Yoruba culture of his home Nigeria and its myths, stories, and rituals are deeply ingrained in his writings.
 His writing also draws from Western traditions, from modernist play to classical tragedies.

 Reactions

-When Soyinka was awarded, he become the first African laureate.
+When Soyinka was awarded, he became the first African laureate.
 He was described as one "who in a wide cultural perspective and with poetic overtones fashions the drama of existence".
 Reed Way Dasenbrock writes that the award of the Nobel Prize in Literature to Soyinka is "likely to prove quite controversial and thoroughly deserved".
 He also notes that "it is the first Nobel Prize awarded to an African writer or to any writer from the 'new literatures' in English that have emerged in the former colonies of the British Empire."
+Lars Olof Franzén, cultural editor of Dagens Nyheter, said that it would have been difficult for the Swedish Academy to give the first African prize to a white South African author such as Nadine Gordimer (awarded in 1991) or André Brink, who had frequently been mentioned as likely contenders for the prize.
+Soyinka himself expressed the belief that the award had not been bestowed on him but on Africa itself: "I don't for a minute consider that the prize is just for me," he said.
+"It's for what I represent.
+I'm a part of the whole literary tradition of Africa."